Rook manuscript

 The Rook manuscript, a music manuscript compiled by John Rook, of Waverton, Cumbria in 1840, is "A Collection of English, Scotch, Irish and Welsh tunes, containing upwards of 1260 airs".
 These include many tunes, or versions of tunes, not found elsewhere.
 It is a particularly valuable resource for the study of the traditional music of Northern England, and specifically of music for the Northumbrian Smallpipes.

 John Rook

-An edition of the manuscript has recently been published.
+An edition of the manuscript edited by Rob Say has recently been published.
 This includes transcriptions of all the music, as well as much that has been learned about the compiler, his life and work.

 The extended Rook family came from Waverton in Cumberland.
 Joseph Rook, a surveyor, was born in 1750, and is known to have played the violin and other instruments.
 His son John, also a surveyor, moved to North Shields, then in Northumberland in about 1804.
 His son John, the compiler of the manuscript, was born there in 1806.